mfsiat/personal_blog_project/things_i_learned.md

+# Things i learned from this project

 ## Config
+> Some basic documentation on my laravel app.

 The user.php file on the app folder is a model. as laravel follows the MVC concept so user.php behaves as a model.the controllers are in the:
 ```
     app>http>controllers folder